-“Monster Band” refers to large elastic loops (there are several different brand names).
+“Monster Band” refers to large elastic loops with several different brand names.
 The optimal length of a monster band is about 40 inches (80” total circumference, unstretched).
-They can be stretched very far, even so far as to allow for a person to step inside of the band as pictured below.
+They can be stretched very far, even so far as to allow a person to step inside the band.

-- Step on the lower portion of a monster band loop and stretch the band until your feet are about hips width apart.
+Step on the lower portion of a monster band loop and stretch the band until your feet are about hip-width apart.
 Hold the upper portion of the band with both hands.
 Then, pull this upper portion of the band taught in front of your chest.

-- This exercise can be varied for difficulty by changing levels of resistance, using different arm positions such as extended overhead or with alternating pressing movements (upwards or outwards), and including multi part lower extremity movements like squats or jumping that can change the focus of the drill.
+Visit our YouTube Page demonstrating the move.
+This exercise can be varied for difficulty by changing levels of resistance, using different arm positions such as extended overhead or with alternating pressing movements (upwards or outwards), and including multi-part lower extremity movements like squats or jumping that can change the focus of the drill.